The Department of Electrical Engineering is very pleased to introduce three new members of the faculty.

 Ningyuan Cao joins the department as Assistant Professor.

 Cao’s research is primarily focused on the interplay between advanced hardware design and real-time/low-power machine learning applications.

 He explores custom analog/mixed-signal circuit, digital architecture, and micro-system design for machine learning acceleration and distributed intelligence and custom IC design automation with data-driven methods.
 This work has applications to next-generation internet-of-everything, tactile internet, and mixed reality.

 Cao received his M.S. in electrical engineering from Columbia University and his Ph.D. in electrical and electronic engineering from the Georgia Institute of Technology.
 He was a postdoctoral researcher at IBM and the Georgia Institute of Technology.

-Monisha Ghosh joins the department as Professor.
+Monisha Ghosh joins the department in January 2022 as Professor.
 Her work spans industry, government, and academia.